Category: Data Center

 Understanding VM Limits

 VM limits help cloud hosting providers to maintain reliability and security.
 Knowing what they are before you sign up for a particular plan is helpful when deciding which provider to go with.
 Most providers will tell you their VM limits before you make an account.
-VM limits are different for each cloud hosting provider, although some commonalities exist.
+VM limits and performance optimization are different for each cloud hosting provider, although some commonalities exist.
 For example, most providers include CPU, RAM, and storage when calculating a VM’s capacity.

 Here’s a breakdown of some of their terminology: